 8. Pain Relievers

 Pain relievers in the form of a tablet or liquid are essential to help ease any painful injuries until the injured person can be seen by a doctor.
-To decide which type of medication or pain reliever to add to your kit, make sure to consult your regular family physician or local pharmacist.
+To decide which type of medication or pain reliever to add to your bag, make sure to visit your regular family physician or local pharmacist.

 9. Sting and Bite Treatments